potoshk/potos-docs/docs/advance/precompiled.md

         op2 --> End(Return execution result)
 ```

-## Precompiled contracts in UBCOS
+## Precompiled contracts in FISCO BCOS

-UBCOS provides several useful precompiled contracts.
-These contracts are implemented in the platform itself as a native implementation, which means they are part of the Universal BCOS node.
+FISCO BCOS provides several useful precompiled contracts.
+These contracts are implemented in the platform itself as a native implementation, which means they are part of the FISCO BCOS node.

 For embracing EVM ecology, the precompiled contracts from address 0x01 through 0x0A are the same as those in any EVM compatible blockchain.
-The precompiled contracts from address 0x1000 through 0xfffff are C++ precompiled contracts, which are implemented in the Universal BCOS node.
+The precompiled contracts from address 0x1000 through 0xfffff are C++ precompiled contracts, which are implemented in the FISCO BCOS node.

-The following table lists the precompiled contracts provided by Universal BCOS.
+The following table lists the precompiled contracts provided by FISCO BCOS.

 | Address | Name              | Description                                                                                                                                            |
 |:--------|:------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------|